25% Ponant Bonus

 Your ship will first sail to Fort William, from where you can immerse yourself in local lore during a cruise of fabled Loch Ness or take a tour and enjoy a dram of scotch whisky at a local distillery.

-Your ship sails next towards Kirkwall, capital of Orkney, where numerous seabirds, such as gannets and European shags, take residence.
-The Standing Stones of Stenness, built around 5,400 years ago, are a designated UNESCO World Heritage Site.
+Your ship sails next towards Stromness, Orkney, where numerous seabirds, such as dunters and ringed plovers, take residence.
+The Standing Stones of Stenness, built around 5,400 years ago, are a designated UNESCO World Heritage site.

 End your voyage in Flåm where you will board the Flåm Railway to take a beautiful train journey high into the mountains of western Norway.
-Stunning rivers, waterfalls and cultural landscapes will be found around every bend.
+View stunning rivers, waterfalls, and cultural landscapes around every corner.

-You will disembark in Bergen, famous for its Hanseatic wharf, Bryggen, a UNESCO World Heritage site that still carries traces of the rich historic past of the city founded by the Vikings.
+You will disembark in Bergen, famous for its Hanseatic wharf, Bryggen, a UNESCO World Heritage site which still carries traces of the rich historic past of the city founded by the Vikings.

 Choose your stateroom